 (2) Thresholds of significance, as defined in Section 15064.7(a), may assist lead agencies in determining whether a project may cause a significant impact.
-When using a threshold, the lead agency should briefly explain how compliance with the threshold means that the project's impacts are less than significant and describe the substantial evidence supporting that conclusion.
+When using a threshold, the lead agency should briefly explain how compliance with the threshold means that the project's impacts are less than significant.
 Compliance with the threshold does not relieve a lead agency of the obligation to consider substantial evidence indicating that the project's environmental effects may still be significant.